 Issue 4: Alexa says "I cannot find that ID, try again and if the issue persists, contact IT".

-Resolution: Make sure your network firewall is setup to whitelist the Alexa ports listed here.
+Resolution: Make sure your network firewall is setup to allow the Alexa ports listed here.